Welcome to the Home Page of Stanley L. Winer

 Ongoing Research Projects

 · Political competition in mature democracies.
 Political competition is at the heart of what we call democracy.
-In this recent research - with Lawrence Kenny (Florida), Bernie Grofman (U.C.
-Irvine) and Stephen Ferris (Carleton) - we are studying the meaning, measurement and explanation of variation in the degree political competition in mature democracies such as Canada and the United States, as well as the implications of this competition for the nature of public policy and for social well-being.
+In this recent research - with Stephen Ferris (Carleton), Bernard Grofman (U.C.
+Irvine) and Lawrence Kenny (Florida) - we are studying the meaning, measurement and explanation of variation in the degree political competition in the mature democracies of Canada and the United States, and across states in India, as well as the implications of this competition for the nature of public policy and for social well-being.

 · Democracy and the environment.
 Is more democracy (or political competition) good for the environment?
 How does the cost of privately mitigating the consequences of pollution affect the choice between public regulation of the environment and private action in different kinds of political regimes.
 These questions and other are addressed in work with Louis Hotte (University of Ottawa) and Sophie Bernard (École Polytechnique de Montréal).

 · Internal Migration and Public Policy.
 Does public policy in ordinary times, such as the regionalized nature of unemployment insurance, substantially alter interregional migration in Canada?
 Do extraordinary events such as the election of a separatist government in Quebec or the closing of the east coast cod fishery affect individual migration decisions?
-The empirical relationship between public policy and interprovincial migration is the subject of a book forthcoming from McGill-Queen's University Press, with Kathleen Day of the University of Ottawa.
+The empirical relationship between public policy and interprovincial migration is the subject of a recent book published by McGill-Queen's University Press, with Kathleen Day of the University of Ottawa.

-For current working papers and publications in these areas, please see the list below, or contact me.
+For current working papers, publications and some data sets in these areas, please see the list below, or contact me.
 Comments and questions are always welcome.

 · Political Economy and Public Finance: The Role of Political Economy in the Theory and Practice of Public Economics.
 Edward Elgar Publishing 2002.
 Co-edited with Hirofumi Shibata.